Members of Fiesta royalty show off their shoes to the crowd during the Battle of Flowers Parade on April 24, 2026.

 TPR

-Battle of the Flowers Parade attendees purchase food and refreshments mid-parade at booths set up along Commerce Street.
+Battle of Flowers Parade attendees purchase food and refreshments mid-parade at booths set up along Commerce Street.

 The Fiesta Flambeau Parade follows the same downtown route the following evening.
 It is the largest nighttime parade in the country, with illuminated floats lighting up the route through downtown San Antonio.